DataCurationNetwork/data-primers/Shapefiles Primer/primer_template.md

 12. Unresolved Issues/Further Questions \[for example: tracking provenance of data creation, level of detail in dataset\] (ww)

+Long-Term Preservation and Accessibility:

+Issue: Ensuring the long-term preservation and accessibility of shapefile data poses challenges related to format obsolescence, data migration, and evolving technological landscapes.
+Further Questions: What strategies and best practices can be implemented to safeguard shapefile data against format obsolescence and ensure its accessibility and usability for future generations?
+How can advancements in data preservation technologies and standards be leveraged to address these challenges?

+Tracking Provenance of Data Creation:

+Issue: Maintaining a comprehensive record of data creation processes, including data collection methodologies, transformation steps, and quality control measures, remains a challenge.
+Further Questions: How can we implement standardized frameworks for tracking the provenance of shapefile data creation across different organizations and projects?
+What tools and technologies can facilitate the capture and documentation of data lineage information?

+Level of Detail in Dataset:

+Issue: Determining the appropriate level of detail for shapefile datasets can be subjective and context-dependent, leading to variations in dataset granularity and usability.
+Further Questions: How can we establish guidelines or standards for defining the level of detail in shapefile datasets based on specific applications and user requirements?
+What methods can be employed to balance data granularity with storage and processing considerations?

 13. Documentation of curation process: What do capture from curation process (ww)